yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2021/index.md

 `Project Gaia`, our Virtual File System rewrite is progressing smoothly.
 As a tip, SSD users will benefit from extra access time performance with it.

-Blinkhawk informs us that `Project Y.F.C.` has dissolved into smaller features to get more progressive updates instead of delaying for a big release that would require more testing time.
+Blinkhawk informs us that `Project Y.F.C.` will be grouping together the changes into smaller pieces, to get more progressive updates instead of delaying for a big release that would require more testing time.
 We continue to plan to add several of GPU features that have been pending, for example:

 {{< imgs